By Amy DeYoung

 Packing for an overseas move is no small task.
-If you’re moving overseas for the first time, you’re likely feeling overwhelmed at the thought of narrowing down what belongings you’re bringing, how to pack items so they don’t break in transit, and what steps you should take to make the move a smooth one.
+If you’re moving overseas for the first time, you’re likely feeling overwhelmed at the thought of narrowing down what belongings you’re bringing, how to pack items so they don’t break in transit, and what steps to take for a smooth move.

 Did you know that the average American home has 300,000 items?
 Unless you live an incredibly minimalistic lifestyle, you likely have thousands of things you’ll need to go through before your move.

-During your declutter, consider what items you want to give away to charity, sell, and pass on to friends and family.
+During your declutter, consider what items you should donate to charity, sell, and pass on to friends and family.
 Throw away or recycle any items that are beyond repair.

 The average American home is significantly bigger than the average home worldwide.
 If you’re moving abroad, it’s unlikely that you’ll have space for all of your belongings.
 Unless you’re willing to declutter most of your belongings, you’ll need to consider your storage options.